 If you have any concerns about your baby's health between well-baby visits, schedule an appointment.

-If you have concerns about your older child's weight gain, eating habits or other behaviors, schedule an appointment with your child's doctor.
-Your doctor may ask you some of the following questions?
+If you have concerns about your older child's weight gain, eating habits or other behaviors, schedule an appointment with your child's health care provider.
+Your provider may ask you questions such as:

 - How much does your child eat?